briansunter/logseq-get-youtube-captions/README.md

 ![Summarize](./docs/summarize.png)

 I highly recommend combining this with my [logseq GPT3 OpenAI plugin](https://github.com/briansunter/logseq-plugin-gpt3-openai) for advanced text summarization, like getting the top 5 main points of a long video.
+There is a limit to the amount of text you can send, so you may need to break it up into chunks.
+Also, OpenAI is a bit expensive if you send it a lot of text.
+See if the [logseq-summarizer](https://github.com/trashhalo/logseq-summarizer) works for you as well.
+The summaries are simpler but the tool is free (unlike openai).

 ### Customize captions language to download